Meridional (album): Album title

 Meridional is the term used historically in astronomy, generally by countries whose language is rooted in Latin, to describe a southern direction on the celestial globe.
 The title, when it was originally thought up by the band, was intended to be a tongue-in-cheek reference to Norma Jean's southern roots.
-The group is based the southern regions of the United States, specifically in Douglasville, Georgia.
+The group is based in the southern regions of the United States, specifically in Douglasville, Georgia.
 However, according to Cory Brandon, the title later fit together with the story and theme of Meridional, and also ties in with the artwork.
 The other three celestial directions: Septentrional (northern), Oriental (eastern) and Occidental (western) make up the album's three interlude tracks.

 Release and promotion

 Pre-release

 Meridional was the first release from the band through Razor & Tie since they left Solid State Records after seven years and four studio albums.
 Norma Jean also spent additional years with Solid State, and released one album entitled Throwing Myself in 2001 through the label, under their original name Luti-Kriss.
 Some music news sites found the label choice odd as Razor & Tie is also home to the blue-eyed soul singer Michael McDonald, The Irish Tenors from PBS and the children's cover album series Kidz Bop.